-I was pretty excited to read that our partner HPE recently added machine learning capabilities to its Vertica database .
-As MPP (massively parallel processing) systems are fairly frequent in the retail world, it is a good occasion to try building the kind of application described above with a best-of-breed technology combined with Dataiku DSS!
+I was pretty excited to read that our partner Vertica recently added machine learning capabilities to its database .
+As Massively Parallel Processing (MPP) systems are fairly frequent in the retail world, it is a good occasion to try building the kind of application described above with a best-of-breed technology combined with Dataiku!

 So What Did I Build?

-Actually, a predictive application managed by Dataiku DSS and running entirely on top of Vertica.
-This is a end-to-end data workflow starting from acquiring raw data acquisition to training a machine learning model, aiming at predicting whether or not a customer is going to make a purchase in a specific product category:
+I built a predictive application managed by Dataiku and running entirely on top of Vertica.
+This is a end-to-end data workflow starting from raw data acquisition to training a machine learning model, aiming at predicting whether or not a customer is going to make a purchase in a specific product category:

 The Supporting Data

-a file storing 2 years of transactions, with information about customers, products, time, store, and amount
+A file storing two years of transactions with information about customers, products, time, store, and amount

-a file storing product attributes: product hierarchy, packaging...
+A file storing product attributes: product hierarchy, packaging, etc.

-As we are going to use Vertica both for storing and processing our data, the very step is, of course, to push these data into Vertica.
-That's not rocket science with DSS: just create the DSS datasets from your raw data files, make them looking good using a Visual Data Preparation script if you wish, create a new output dataset stored in Vertica, and run your recipe.
+As we are going to use Vertica both for storing and processing our data, the very first step is, of course, to push the data into Vertica.
+That's not rocket science with Dataiku: just create the Dataiku datasets from your raw data files, make them look good using a visual data preparation script if you wish, create a new output dataset stored in Vertica, and run your recipe.
 That's it.
-Your data are in Vertica.
-No coding, no SQL, no worries about how to move data around or how to handle schemas and data types: Dataiku DSS does it all automatically for you.
+Your data is in Vertica.
+No coding, no SQL, no worries about how to move data around or how to handle schemas and data types: Dataiku does it all automatically for you.
 Great, isn't it ?

 We're getting closer to our machine learning model.
-Actually, there is one remaining step: many ML algorithm implementations expect numeric only features with no missing values.
-This is unfortunately very uncommon in practice as we often need to deal with not-so-clean, mixed data types.
-So in this step, we are going to impute missing values with a sensible value (averages) - even if this is always questionable, and transforming each categorical (text) feature into a set of "dummy" variables (if a feature has n possible values, we will create n-1 new columns filled with 0/1 depending on the absence/presence of the value).
-Again, Dataiku DSS helps automating this process by offering the ability to generate dynamically the corresponding SQL statements.
+There is just one remaining step: many ML algorithm implementations expect numeric-only features with no missing values.
+This is unfortunately very uncommon in practice, as we often need to deal with not-so-clean and mixed data types.
+So in this step, we are going to impute missing values with a sensible value (averages) - even if this is always questionable- and transform each categorical (text) feature into a set of "dummy" variables (if a feature has n possible values, we will create n-1 new columns filled with 0/1 depending on the absence/presence of the value).
+Again, Dataiku helps automate this process by offering the ability to dynamically generate the corresponding SQL statements.

-We can finally do ML now :) And test the new Machine Learning for Predictive Analytics functionality released with the latest 7.2.2 version of Vertica.
-Training, storing and getting statistics from your machine learning model is as easy as 2 queries:
+We can finally do machine learning now (!) and test the new machine learning for predictive analytics functionality released with the latest 7.2.2 version of Vertica.
+Training, storing, and getting statistics from your machine learning model is as easy as two queries:

 As we are predicting whether or not someone will buy from a specific product category, we have a classification problem (with a binary outcome), hence the choice of logistic regression, which is available out of the box for Vertica.
 Training the model is done entirely in-database, with no need to move data around!

-This is it, we now have a functional workflow orchestrated by DSS and running on top of Vertica to produce the purchase predictions, even if rather simplistic.
+This is it, we now have a functional workflow orchestrated by Dataiku and running on top of Vertica to produce the purchase predictions, even if rather simplistic.